-3Labor Unions in Chile can extend loans to their members, but have some restrictions relative to other lenders.
-In particular, unions cannot charge different interest rates according to the borrower profile (that is, union loans can have different interest rates according to its maturity and loan amount, but the same offer must be given to all borrowers).
+Table 1 and 2 show some evidence that the interest rate ceiling law of 2013 affected the loan market.
+Note that the overall number of consumer borrowers increased from 59.8% to 66% of different interest rates according to its maturity and loan amount, but the same offer must be given to all borrowers).
 However, unions have the advantage that the credit can be paid directly from a fraction of the wage transfers of the employer, therefore unions will receive some payment even if the borrower chooses to engage in strategic default.

-4The loan purposes are classified under 13 motives: 1) "Purchase of articles for the home and living expenses", 2) "To purchase clothes", 3) "To buy a vehicle or other means of transport, maintenance and repair expenses of vehicles", 4) "Vacations", 5) "To finance a business or professional activity", 6) "For investment in financial assets", 7) "To refurbish or renovate the residence", 8) "For education purposes", 9) "To purchase real estate assets", 10) "To provide funds or make a loan to another person or relative", 11) "To pay previous debts or consolidate other consumption debts", 12) "Medical treatment", 13) "Other".
+5 The loan purposes are classified under 13 motives: 1) "Purchase of articles for the home and living expenses", 2) "To purchase clothes", 3) "To buy a vehicle or other means of transport, maintenance and repair expenses of vehicles", 4) "Vacations", 5) "To finance a business or professional activity", 6) "For investment in financial assets", 7) "To refurbish or renovate the residence", 8) "For education purposes", 9) "To purchase real estate assets", 10) "To provide funds or make a loan to another person or relative", 11) "To pay previous debts or consolidate other consumption debts", 12) "Medical treatment", 13) "Other".
 To summarize the loan motives in a better way, I aggregate the results into 4 larger categories, with category 1 being "Current consumption" (which aggregates purposes 1, 2, 13), category 2 being "Durable goods and investments" (which aggregates purposes 3 to 10), category 3 being "Pay other debts" (which includes purposes 11) and category 4 being "Health" (which includes purpose 12).
-Vacations represent an infrequent expenditure and a large item in households' budgets, therefore these are financed and classified as semi-durable expenditure goods for measurement purposes (United Nations, 2018, Madeira, 2015b).
+Vacations represent an infrequent expenditure and a large item in households' budgets, therefore these are financed and classified as semi-durable expenditure goods for measurement purposes (United Nations, 2018), (Madeira, 2015b).